kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_meta-intelligence-framework/PROJECT_OVERVIEW.md

 **License:** Creative Commons Attribution 4.0 International (CC BY 4.0)
 Example attribution:

-> *Meta-Intelligence Integration Framework by [Your Name].
-Licensed under CC BY 4.0. https://github.com/[username]/meta-intelligence-framework*
+> *Meta-Intelligence Integration Framework by [Kiyoshi Sasano].
+Licensed under CC BY 4.0. https://github.com/kiyoshisasano-DeepZenSpace//kiyoshisasano-DeepZenSpace/edit/main/04_meta-intelligence-framework*

 **Trademark Notice:**
 GPT™, Claude™, Gemini™, and DeepSeek™ are trademarks of their respective owners.
 Use here is illustrative within academic fair use and does not indicate endorsement or partnership.